-Students complete their degree with a service-learning internship which involves active learning in the classroom and the community.
+Students complete their degree with a service-learning internship which involves active learning and application of their sociological skills in the classroom and the community.
 You will have the opportunity to invest in creating positive and meaningful change through the pursuit of social justice as you gain a broad understanding of the discipline.
 Special emphasis is placed on sociological perspective, social theory, social research methods, statistical analysis, and application.

 Ultimately, students develop the ability to explain the important influence of culture, social structure, and social processes on human behavior.
 They acquire an understanding of the causes and consequences of social inequalities and build awareness and appreciation of cultural diversity throughout the world.